CogStack/CogStack-NiFi/deploy/SERVICES.md

 In the example deployment, the default, built-in configuration file is used with selected configuration options being overridden in `services.yml` file.
 However, for manual tailoring the available configuration parameters are available in `kibana.yml` [configuration file](../services/kibana/config/kibana.yml).

-For more information on use of Kibana please refer either to [the official Kibana documentation](https://www.elastic.co/guide/en/kibana/current/index.html) or [the official OpenDistro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/).
+For more information on use of Kibana please refer either to [the official Kibana documentation](https://www.elastic.co/guide/en/kibana/current/index.html) or [the official OpenSearch for Elasticsearch documentation](https://opensearch.org/docs/latest/dashboards/index/).

 ## Jupyter Hub